Recommendations for testing our APIs

-For api-testing, we recommend Telerik Fiddler, where you can easily set the HTTP headers and parameters.
+For API-testing, download Postman or Telerik Fiddler where you can easily set the HTTP headers and parameters.

 In Fiddler’s Composer tab, you can go to the Compose-Raw tab and paste the text below and tap the Execute button (or use the Scratchpad tab where your text is automatically saved)